MingLyu-byte/MingLyu-byte.github.io/_posts/2019-05-17-MLHeartDieaseRatePrediction.md

 	<figcaption>Sample Input Data</figcaption>
 </figure>

-The goal is to predict the heart_disease_mortality_per_100k feature using all other column features.
+The goal is to predict the heart_disease_mortality_per_100k feature using all other features.

 ## Data Preprocessing